-3.3 Crosstalk model validation
+4.3 Crosstalk Model Validation

-Measurements of crosstalk in-situ, using the extended source RCW38, have been previously described in [5].
-Comparison between these measurements and electrical crosstalk modeling is limited by the precision of the optical measurements, and the fact that such measurements can only be performed between detectors that have sufficiently different beams on the sky (so the crosstalk image can be distinguished from the source image).
-The mapping between resonator frequency and detector on the focal plane is such that intended nearest-neighbors either observe the sky with overlapping beams (but orthogonal polarization), or with non-overlapping but adjacent beams (from a physically nearby pixel on the focal plane).
+Measurements of crosstalk in situ, using the extended source RCW38, have been previously described in Ref.
+5. Comparison between these measurements and electrical crosstalk modeling is limited by the precision of the optical measurements, and the fact that such measurements can only be performed between detectors that have sufficiently different beams on the sky (so the crosstalk image can be distinguished from the source image).
+The mapping between resonator frequency and detector on the focal plane is such that intended nearest-neighbors either observe the sky with overlapping beams (but orthogonal polarization) or with nonoverlapping but adjacent beams (from a physically nearby pixel on the focal plane).
 This limits the above method to measuring crosstalk between detector-pairs designed to be non-nearest-neighbors.
-In most cases this results in large frequency separations and low crosstalk, but in rare cases the resonator frequencies have scattered due to variations in the fabrication, resulting frequency spacing is much narrower than intended.
-In the latter case it is possible to measure nearest-neighbor-like electrical conditions between pixels that observe sufficiently separate regions of the sky.
-Consequently, the best statistical test of the crosstalk is in the basis of bias frequency separation, rather than bias frequency, and a comparison in this basis between the measured optical crosstalk and the predicted crosstalk using the D12 and M20 models is shown in Figure 7.
+In most cases, this results in large frequency separations and low crosstalk, but in rare cases the resonator frequencies have scattered due to variations in the fabrication, resulting in frequency spacing that is much narrower than intended.
+In the latter case, it is possible to measure nearestneighbor-like electrical conditions between pixels that observe sufficiently separate regions of the sky.
+Consequently, the best statistical test of the crosstalk is in the basis of bias frequency separation, rather than bias frequency, and a comparison in this basis between the measured optical crosstalk and the predicted crosstalk using the D12 and M20 models is shown is shown in Fig. 7.
 The region of low frequency separation allows an easy differentiation between the two crosstalk models.
-Though not an ideal comparison, the result indicates the importance of stray impedances in crosstalk calculations, and supports the extension to analytic crosstalk modeling presented above.
+Though not an ideal comparison, the result indicates the importance of stray impedances in crosstalk calculations and supports the extension to analytic crosstalk modeling presented above.